lzwjava/blog-source/original/2025-01-25-llama-cpp-en.md

 main: error: unable to load model
 ```

-This error typically indicates an issue with the `llama.cpp` installation or the model file itself.
+This error occurs because I am running the `main` program.
+Running the `llama-cli` or `llama-server` programs located under `build/bin` should resolve the issue.

-A common solution is to install `llama.cpp` using Homebrew:
+Another solution is to install `llama.cpp` using Homebrew:

 ```bash
 brew install llama.cpp
 ```

-This ensures you have a compatible version of the library.
+This ensures that you have a compatible version of the library.

 ## Ollama